SiyprYT/SiyprYT/README.md

 Welcome to my Profile
 - Hey!
-I’m Siypr
+I’m Siypr (Or Rain Clouds)
-- I’m interested in Music, and developing miniture games (sometimes).
+- I’m interested in Music, and developing miniature games (sometimes).
-- I’m currently learning about how to produce/create music and video games.
+- I’m learning how to produce/create music and video games.

-- I'm 15
+- I'm 16
-- No more informationa bout me cause its weird?
+- No more information about me because it's weird?

 Working on:
 - Music